 Oscar Wilde was filled with such inspirations and his work reflected it.
 No one had ever seen a subject in a painting who grow older while the man it was painted of remained young, as in "The Portrait of Dorian Gray."
 But his play, The Decay of Lying, lays bare the spiritual roots from which Wilde extirpates the process of lying.

 Read how Wilde in the voice of the young man, Vivian, rebuts Cyril who immediately thinks of politicians as liars, although few if any of that ilk can be deemed true artists.
-Politicians in the coercive bureaucracies extant across the world can only further themselves immorally (by supporting coercion) and thus cannot utilize the necessarily moral impulses which flow from the spiritual world.[From this source]In the summary at the end of this play Vivian makes the case for art as the process of destrution of sameness:
+Politicians in the coercive bureaucracies extant across the world can only further themselves immorally (by supporting coercion) and thus cannot utilize the necessarily moral impulses which flow from the spiritual world.[From a now-missing source]In the summary at the end of this play Vivian makes the case for art as the process of destrution of sameness:

 CYRIL.
 Lying!
 I should have thought that our politicians kept up that habit.

 VIVIAN.
 I assure you that they do not.
 They never rise beyond the level of misrepresentation, and actually condescend to prove, to discuss, to argue.
-How different from the temper of the true liar, with his frank, fearless statements, his superb irresponsibility, his healthy, natural disdain of proof of any kind I After all, what is a fine lie?
+How different from the temper of the true liar, with his frank, fearless statements, his superb irresponsibility, his healthy, natural disdain of proof of any kind.
+After all, what is a fine lie?
 Simply that which is its own evidence.
 If a man is sufficiently unimaginative to produce evidence in support of a lie, he might just as well speak the truth at once.
-No, the politicians won't do.[Excerpted from this source, Roman numbers added.]Thought also arrives from the spiritual world and is converted into words and images in our brain.
-Like Thought, Art (true art) arrives unbidden and fresh in our brain and nothing like it has ever existed in the materialistic world before, such Picasso's first cubist painting was unique.
+No, the politicians won't do.[Excerpted from a now-missing source, Roman numbers added.]Thought also arrives from the spiritual world and is converted into words and images in our brain.
+Like Thought, Art (true art) arrives unbidden and fresh in our brain and nothing like it has ever existed in the materialistic world before, such as Picasso's first cubist painting was unique.

 I. Art never expresses anything but itself.
 It has an independent life, just as Thought has, and develops purely on its own lines.
 It is not necessarily realistic in an age of realism, nor spiritual in an age of faith.
 So far from being the creation of its time, it is usually in direct opposition to it, and the only history that it preserves for us is the history of its own progress.What is "bad art" but the replication of true art (e. g. imitations of Picasso's cubist paintings, typical shopping mall artwork, etal ) or the replication of things of the material world (Life and Nature) with photographic or otherwise exact versimilitude.
 If Art cannot imitate Life and remain Art (true art), the Oscar Wilde has it rightly; Art is the process of the destruction of sameness found in the material world when it first appears.

 II.
 All bad art comes from returning to Life and Nature, and elevating them into ideals.
 Life and Nature may sometimes be used as part of Art's rough material, but before they are of any real service to art they must be translated into artistic conventions.
 The moment Art surrenders its imaginative medium it surrenders everything.
 As a method Realism is a complete failure, and the two things that every artist should avoid are modernity of form and modernity of subject-matter.What humans do in life imitates whatever we find around us, so whenever we find Art, we can replicate it by creating new incarnations or example of it.
-This devolves eventually into the form of art we know as kitsch followed its being unpopular over time.
+This devolves eventually into the form of art we know as kitsch followed by its becoming unpopular over time.
 Our sensory apparatus is such that once we are sensitized to a certain perception, we find more and more examples of that perception around us, and this leads more credence to Wilde's at first preposterous claim that Life imititates Art, rightly understood.